danwithcode/Docker-and-R/README.md

 # R_Exercises
-repo for activities done for practicing data frame manipulation in R
+repo for activities done to practice data frame manipulation in R